 Another thing to keep in mind is that humans tend to infuse belongings with emotion.
 This is why clutter is SO hard for people to get rid of and why hoarders truly have psychological hardship when parting with their belongings.

-Aside from the endowment effect, memories are generally associated with belongings which increases emotional value in them.
+Aside from the endowment effect, memories are generally associated with belongings that increase their emotional value in them.

 This doesn’t mean that nothing should ever be decluttered.
 But it is important for your relationships that you go into this with an understanding of what they are experiencing.
 Harshness will not make them any less emotional about their belongings.